kendemu/woman-man-recog/README.md

 scripts/ - scripts for making datasets
 classifier-config/ - configuration file for caffe which used this dataset
-                     change the prototxt CPU mode if you just have CPU environment
+                     change the prototxt CPU mode if you just have CPU environment deep-learn-gender.sh - A shell to do inference in deep learning based on our classifier using this dataset.
+You need NVIDIA DIGITS 2.0 to run this shell.

 #how to run
 1. put the photos you like, rectangle image is also supported